milanaryal/milanaryal.github.io/_posts/2015/2015-06-06-getting-started-with-grunt.md

 The first thing to do in order to use Grunt is to set up [Node.js](https://nodejs.org/) on your system.
 When you install Node.js, you also get [npm](https://www.npmjs.com/), a package manager for JavaScript, and is the default for Node.js.

-Once Node.js is installed, run this command:
+Once Node.js is installed, just run this command in the terminal:

 {% highlight bash %}
 $ npm install -g grunt-cli